amu277/Projects_DataScience_ParisSaclay/README.md

 Files included: <p>

-Drug Spectra Analysis = Submission for Data Camp challenge; goal is to identify molecules based on their spectra (classification) as well predict their concentration (regression).
-Languages: Python
+Drug Spectra Analysis
+  - Submission for Data Camp challenge; goal is to identify molecules based on their spectra (classification) as well predict their concentration (regression).

+K-Means Streaming
-K-Means Streaming = Lab analyzing kmeans clustering modifications on grouping people by health characteristics
+  - Lab analyzing kmeans clustering modifications on grouping people by health characteristics

-PySpark Scientfic Co-Authors = Lab using pySpark and fpGrowth to find scientific researchers that frequently co-author together
+PySpark Scientfic Co-Authors
+  - Lab using pySpark and fpGrowth to find scientific researchers that frequently co-author together